-All applicants must apply to the Department Head in writing and in relation to each course for which they wish to be considered by November 3rd 2021.
+All applicants must apply to the Department Chair in writing and in relation to each course for which they wish to be considered by November 18 2022.

-As per Article 15.3 of the current CUPE 4600 Unit 2 Collective Agreement, applicants are required to submit an up to date CV, including a complete listing of all courses taught within the CUPE 4600 Unit 2 bargaining unit at Carleton University.
-Candidates are also asked to complete a “Contract Instructor Application Form” available at http://carleton.ca/provost/wp-content/uploads/CI-Application-FINAL.pdf.
+As per Article 15.3 of the current CUPE 4600 Unit 2 Collective Agreement, all applications must include an up-to-date CV, including a complete listing of all courses taught within the CUPE 4600 (Unit 2) bargaining unit at Carleton University.

 Candidates who have already contacted the department and submitted a CV recently need only indicate their interest in particular courses.
-NOTE that when applying to classes for which they have incumbency, applicants shall not be required to (re)submit documentation beyond their updated CV.
+When applying to courses for which they have incumbency, applicants shall not be required to (re)submit documentation beyond their updated CV.

 Carleton University is strongly committed to fostering diversity within its community as a source of excellence, cultural enrichment and social strength.
-We welcome those who would contribute to the further diversification of our University including but not limited to women, persons with disabilities, visible minorities, Aboriginal peoples, and persons of any sexual orientation or gender identity.
+We welcome those who would contribute to the further diversification of our University including but not limited to women, persons with disabilities, visible minorities, Indigenous Peoples, and persons of any sexual orientation or gender identity.

 Pre-Posting Hiring Decisions: